Seminars & Workshops

 The entire system is about creating a robust animal, which is all possible within your own home and provides the ideal distraction-free environment for optimum learning.
 It is my firm opinion that group classes in the initial stages of learning can be inhibiting and that the best way to teach a dog properly is to create a distraction-free environment.
 Once this is established, I will then guide you on how increasing distractions further enhance and solidify your dog’s target behaviours, and lock them in.

-In fact, distractions will become a signal for reward.
+In fact, distractions transform into signals for reward.

 An exciting aspect of this system is that it rapidly improves your relationship with your dog and maintains harmony throughout its life and working career.
 A system that is a to a large degree maintenance free.